-- (1) Determine and record the total residual and free residual chlorine concentrations initially, at midpoint, and at the end of the exposure time just prior to dechlorination using an EPA-approved N, N diethyl-p-phenylenediamine (DPD) colorimetric method (e.g., Standard Method 4500-Cl- G). - (2) Place a sufficient volume of each spiked drinking water in a glass container to perform sufficient repeat analyses at multiple dilutions. - (3) Immediately prior to chlorination, perform enumeration to determine target organism density as described in 7.2.1.1(2).
-This value should be used to determine the log reduction due to chlorination.
+- (1) Determine and record the total residual and free residual chlorine concentrations initially, at midpoint, and at the end of the exposure time just prior to dechlorination using an EPA-approved N, N diethyl-p-phenylenediamine (DPD) colorimetric method (e.g., Standard Method 4500-Cl- G). - (2) Place a sufficient volume of each spiked drinking water sample in a glass container to perform sufficient repeat analyses at multiple dilutions.
+Use oxidant and reductant-free drinking water described in Section 7.2.1.1 as the diluent

-- (4) Add reagent-grade sodium hypochlorite to achieve the same concentration, as in the preliminary chlorination exposure study. - (5) To reduce the density of target organisms from 10-10 CFU/100mL to 1-10 CFU/100 mL, chlorinate each spiked drinking water sample for the appropriate time, based upon the preliminary chlorination exposure study.
-Stir the sample continuously during the chlorination. - (6) Stop the chlorine oxidation (dechlorinate) at the end of the exposure period by adding 0.8 mL of a 10% (w/v) sodium thiosulfate solution/L sample. - (7) Enumerate target organism density in an aliquot of the spiked, chlorine-stressed, dechlorinated drinking water sample using the appropriate EPA-approved reference method from Table 1-1. - (8) Refrigerate the spiked, chlorine-stressed, dechlorinated drinking water samples at 1°C 4°C for use in comparability testing. - (9) Read the plates to determine the approximate density of the target organisms.
+- (3) Immediately prior to chlorination, perform enumeration to determine target organism density as described in 7.2.1.1 (2).
+This value should be used to determine the log reduction due to chlorination. - (4) Add reagent-grade sodium hypochlorite to achieve the same concentration, as in the preliminary chlorination exposure study. - (5) To reduce the density of target organisms from 10-10 CFU/100mL to 1-10 CFU/100 mL, chlorinate each spiked drinking water sample for the appropriate time, based upon the preliminary chlorination exposure study.
+Stir the sample continuously during the chlorination. - (6) Stop the chlorine oxidation (dechlorinate) at the end of the exposure period by adding 0.8 mL of a 10% (w/v) sodium thiosulfate solution/L sample. - (7) Enumerate target organism density in an aliquot of the spiked, chlorine-stressed, dechlorinated drinking water sample using the appropriate EPA-approved reference method from Table 1-1. - (8) Refrigerate the spiked, chlorine-stressed, dechlorinated drinking water samples at 1-4°C for use in comparability testing. - (9) Read the plates to determine the approximate density of the target organisms.
 Use these results to estimate the appropriate dilution necessary to reach the target organism density of 1-10 CFU/100 mL. - (10) Evaluate three dilutions of each spiked drinking water sample.
+Different dilutions may be used for total coliform and E. coli enumerations since these likely occur in the spike source at different concentrations.
 Samples should be diluted with the same, original, oxidant-free and reductant-free drinking water, as necessary to reach a target organism density of 1-10 target organisms/100 mL for most probable number methods or 20-100 target organisms/100 mL for membrane filtration methods.
 Make the dilution and at least two others that bracket the target density, for example, half and double that dilution.
 One of these dilutions should contain the desired 1-10 target organisms per 100 mL.
 Immediately conduct the comparability analyses with each sample using these three dilutions.

 Please note: For the evaluation of presence/absence methods, the data used for comparison should be from the dilution(s) which produces results closest to an equal number of positive and negative results for the reference method.
-A 25% to 75% split in responses (in either direction) should be sought.
+A 25% - 75% split in responses (in either direction) should be sought.
+A 100% positive response will be considered unacceptable.
 For comparability, the evaluated results for the ATP or new method should be from the same dilution as the reference method.
 If one of the dilutions does not produce an acceptable split in positive and negative results for the reference method, the applicant should return to the original, spiked sample.